-In the last five to ten years the comfort factor has been more heavily considered by manufacturers compared to in years previous.
-While few axes are truly "uncomfortable", some are nicer than others.
-The design of an ice axe strongly reflects its region of origin.
-For example in Europe almost no one walks in self-arrest position with the pick backward (there is literally not even a french name for it because so few people use the pick-backward position) and most European climbers use self-belay position with the pick forward or Piolet Cane position.
+The design of an ice axe, in regards to comfort, strongly reflects its region of origin.
+For example, in Europe, almost no one walks in self-arrest position with their pick backward (there is literally not even a French name for this technique because so few people use the pick backward position), and most European climbers use self-belay position with the pick forward or piolet canne position.

-The result of this cultural/stylistic difference is that most European axes are designed to be carried most comfortably with the pick facing forward while North American designs reflect our habit of carrying axes in the self-arrest position.
-More and more climbers from both regions are understanding that each technique has a place and are using the appropriate position depending on the terrain and the circumstance and as a result, manufacturers are starting to accommodate both positions.
+The result of this cultural/stylistic difference is that most European axes are designed to be carried most comfortably with the pick facing forward, while North American designs reflect our habit of carrying axes in the self-arrest position.
+However, climbers from both regions are beginning to understand that each technique has its place and are starting to use the appropriate position depending on circumstances and terrain.
+As a result, many manufacturers are starting to accommodate both positions.

-In climbing and mountaineering with any piece of gear, weight matters and this remains no less true with ice axes.
-However a super lightweight piece of gear is not suitable for any alpine or mountaineering route.
-Nor do you need to carry a super burly CEN-T rated model with a modular reverse curve pick if all you're going to do is walk up moderate glacier routes.
+Weight matters in climbing and mountaineering with any piece of gear, and this remains no less true with ice axes.
+However, a super lightweight piece of gear is not suitable for alpine or mountaineering routes.
+Nor do you need to carry a super burly CEN-T rated model with a modular head if you're planning for walk-up style moderate glacier routes.

-Choosing an ice axe can be trying.
-There are a few key factors to consider when finding the axe most appropriate for your needs.
+Choosing an ice axe can be trying, and there are a few key factors to consider when finding the one most appropriate for your needs.
 This review is designed to help you know what to look for before making your purchase.
-Our Buying Advice article can also help sort out the things to keep in mind before selecting the axe for your mountaineering purposes.
+We hope we've been able to help you sort out the things to keep in mind before selecting the axe for your mountaineering purposes.

 — Ian Nicholson